HaxeFoundation/HaxeManual/content/12-target-details.md

 To embed external `.swf` or `.swc` libraries, use the following [compilation options](https://haxe.org/documentation/introduction/compiler-usage.html):

-* `--swf-lib <file>` Embeds the SWF library in the compiled SWF.
+* `-swf-lib <file>` Embeds the SWF library in the compiled SWF.
-* `--swf-lib-extern <file>` Adds the SWF library for type checking but doesn't include it in the compiled SWF.
+* `-swf-lib-extern <file>` Adds the SWF library for type checking but doesn't include it in the compiled SWF.

 The standard compilation options also provide more Haxe sources to be added to the project: